thefalc/instabread-codelab-sample/README.md

 await moov.transfers.create(transfer);
 ```

-The code uses a helper function called **getPaymentMethodId**.It uses the Moov APIs to look up the payment method ID that makes the account transfer call.
-Once the two ID values are retrieved, the money transfer object is created and the transfer is invoked via the Moov Node SDK.
+The code uses a helper function called **getPaymentMethodId**.
+It uses the Moov APIs to look up the payment method ID that makes the account transfer call.
+Once the Moov APIs retrieve the two ID values, it creates the money transfer object and invokes the transfer via the Moov Node SDK.

 ### Test the result